biona001/Knockoffs.jl/docs/src/man/modelX/modelX.md

 $$\tau = min_{t}\left\{t > 0: \frac{{\{\#j: W_j ≤ -t}\}}{max(1, {\{\#j: W_j ≥ t}\})} \le q\right\}$$

-!!! note

-    In step 1, $[\mathbf{X} \mathbf{\tilde{X}}]$ is written for notational convenience.
-In practice one must interleave knockoffs with the original variables, where either the knockoff come first or the original genotype come first with equal probability.
-This is due to the inherent bias of LASSO solvers: when the original and knockoff variable are equally valid, the one listed first will be selected.
-We export a convenient function `merge_knockoffs_with_original` that performs this operation.

 The [`fit_lasso`](https://biona001.github.io/Knockoffs.jl/dev/man/api/#Knockoffs.fit_lasso) function generates knockoffs, run Lasso on $[\mathbf{X} \mathbf{\tilde{X}}]$, and apply knockoff filter.